Frequently Asked Questions

 Why choose Trenton Paving?

 We thank you for considering Trenton Paving.
-Trenton Paving has been serving residential and commercial customers in the Eastern Lake Ontario region from Cobourg and Port Hope east to Napanee and north to Madoc – Campbellford for 45 years.
+Trenton Paving has been serving residential and commercial customers in the Eastern Lake Ontario region from Cobourg and Port Hope east, north to Madoc – Campbellford for 45 years.
 We are not the largest paving company but we strive to be the premier paving company for residential driveways, small commercial projects and recreation courts in the Eastern Ontario region.